 States have established more generous income eligibility levels under CHIP for children under 18 than for adults covered by Medicaid.
-In AL, for example, children are eligible for the separate CHIP program up to 312% of poverty, while childless adults are not eligible for Medicaid because AL has not expanded Medicaid.
 Starting January 2024, Congress passed the continuous eligibility requirement which requires all states to provide children enrolled in Medicaid and CHIP with a full year of eligibility, regardless of changes in family circumstances.
 This policy change helps ensure that children do not experience disruptions in their health care coverage over the span of the year or face unnecessary administrative barriers to stay enrolled in the program.

-The cut-off for CHIP is age 19.
-Estimates of the number of young adults - with or without disabilities - aging out of CHIP are not publicly available.
+The cut-off for CHIP is age 19.^a Estimates of the number of young adults - with or without disabilities - aging out of CHIP are not publicly available.
 As a result of this gap in published information, the authors conducted a survey of separate CHIP program representatives and obtained a 45% response rate.
 When asked about estimates of those aging out (irrespective of disability status), states reported varying estimates: < 1,000 (KY, MT, NV, UT), 1,000-5,000 (AL, KS, MO), and 5,001-10,000 (CA, NJ, VA, WA).
 The remaining states (ID, IN, MA, PA) were unsure how many young adults age out.